SIP trunking

 SIP trunking establishes a direct connection between your telephony infrastructure and the ElevenLabs platform:

-1. Inbound calls: Calls from your SIP trunk are routed to the ElevenLabs platform using our origination URI.
+1. Inbound calls: Calls from your SIP trunk are routed to the ElevenLabs platform using your configured SIP INVITE address.

-2. Outbound calls: Calls initiated by ElevenLabs are routed to your SIP trunk using your termination URI, enabling your agents to make outgoing calls.
+2. Outbound calls: Calls initiated by ElevenLabs are routed to your SIP trunk using your configured hostname, enabling your agents to make outgoing calls.

 3. Authentication: Connection security for the signaling is maintained through either digest authentication (username/password) or Access Control List (ACL) authentication based on the signaling source IP.

-4. Signaling and Media: The initial call setup (signaling) uses TCP.
-Once the call is established, the actual audio data (RTP stream) is transmitted over UDP for low latency.
+4. Signaling and Media: The initial call setup (signaling) supports multiple transport protocols including TLS for encrypted communication.
+Once the call is established, the actual audio data (RTP stream) can be encrypted based on your media encryption settings.

 Requirements